 would have done at home in America and that surely was the right spirit too.
 Her mistake was she neither consulted with anybody who knew the country better than she did nor did she study the people she had come to live among.
 She just assumed it was like her own background and it was not.
 People in Africa, except those who have completely identified themselves with white ways, usually through having studied abroad, eat by taking from the common dish or else each is served a dish with his portion on it.
-To serve one’s self to a buffet is a completely unheard of situation except to the sophisticated city dweller.
+To serve ones self to a buffet is a completely unheard of situation except to the sophisticated city dweller.
 I found myself in a comparable situation at the beginning of my trip in India when my host placed before me a steel tray with a lot of little dishes on it and no cutlery.
 I was appalled and did not like to ask for a spoon as I suspected he might not have one so I hastily asked the guest next to me to start eating so I could see what he did and do likewise!

 So many situations of this kind, which often shock and embarrass everyone concerned, could be avoided if only we all had enough sense to ask beforehand about local customs and then tried to follow them; “When in Rome, do as the Romans do” is good advice.

 On another occasion of cultural mix-ups a pioneer presented her African servant with not just an ordinary wax candle but a very expensive and fancy one and a rarity outside of Europe or the States and told him with great kindness this was a present for his mother, who was a poor woman living in a village; when the servant later presented the candle to another Bahá’í, whom he had previously worked for and was fond of, his new mistress was hurt and surprised.
-I pointed out to her that the African had shown much better judgement than she had, giving to some one who could really appreciate it an object which to his own mother would have had no
+I pointed out to her that the African had shown much better judgement than she had, giving to some one who could really appreciate it an object that to his own mother would have had no

 special value at all and would be not only a waste of money but a wasted gesture of kindness.
-A pound of sugar would have been a much better gift.
+A bag of sugar would have been a much better gift.
 But the American was not really thinking at all, she was only being kind in a completely thoughtless way.

 Many times pioneers are puzzled and a little hurt by never being invited to the homes of the people among whom they have come to teach the Faith; no matter how many times a person comes to their home and is entertained and asked to partake of meals, there is no similar invitation extended to them.
 The reason for this is not so much (as pioneers often think) that their native friend is ashamed of his home and cannot offer any hospitality commensurate with what he has received, but rather that people call on their friends uninvited, as a matter of course and with no formality at all.
-It would never occur to them that one invited a friend to one’s home—the friend would come if he wanted and be welcomed, at meal time or any other time!
+It would never occur to them that one invited a friend to ones home—the friend would come if he wanted and be welcomed, at meal time or any other time!